St.Thomas School, Thiruvananthapuram

-St. Thomas Schools is a privately-owned coeducational boarding high school, at Thiruvananthapuram in the south Indian state of Kerala.
-It is an English Medium School affiliated to the Council for the Indian School Certificate Examinations.
+St. Thomas Schools is a privately owned English medium coeducational boarding high school at Thiruvananthapuram in the south Indian state of Kerala.

 The school was established by the Mar Thoma Church Educational Society (MTCES) on 6 June 1966.
 It is located on a 30 acre campus at Mukkolakkal, a village on the outskirts of Thiruvananthapuram city.
-There are distinct institutions within the school: St. Thomas Central School, St. Thomas Higher Secondary School, St. Thomas Teachers' Training College, St. Thomas Residential School and St. Thomas Pre-primary School.
+There are distinct institutions within the campus: St. Thomas Central School, St. Thomas Higher Secondary School, St. Thomas Teachers' Training College, St. Thomas Residential School and St. Thomas Pre-primary School.
 The students of the St Thomas are popularly called Santhomites.